 • Light Touch and Gentle Strokes: Any allowed massage would likely involve very light touch and gentle strokes to help with relaxation and to alleviate some of the discomforts associated with late-stage pregnancy.

-• Foot and Leg Massage: Instead of abdominal massage, pregnant women might benefit more from foot and leg massages to improve circulation and reduce swelling, which can be common in the 3rd trimester.
+• Foot and Leg Massage: Pregnant women might benefit more from foot and leg massages to improve circulation and reduce swelling, which can be common in the 3rd trimester.

-• Breathing and Relaxation Techniques: Incorporating gentle breathing and relaxation techniques can also be beneficial and pose less risk than abdominal massage.
+• Deep Breathing and Relaxation Techniques: Incorporating deep breathing and relaxation techniques can also be beneficial and pose less risk than stomach massage.

 Safety and Symptoms to Watch For: